kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

 EOF
 ```

-The `kustomization.yaml` files in the overlays are just including the `base` folder, so if you were to run `kustomize build` on the overlay folders at this point you would get the same output we got when we built `base`.
+The kustomization files for the overlays include just `base` folder, so if you were to run `kustomize build` on the overlay folders at this point you would get the same output we got when we built `base`.
 The directory structure you created so far should look like this:

 ```
 kustomize-example